 The Local PTA Unit Bylaws Template from May 2024 includes a provision on removing a member in Article V, Section 4.
 The person in question needs to have behaved in a way that damaged the value and goodwill associated with PTA or violated the purposes, policies, or Bylaws of PTA.
-Termination requires an affirmative two-thirds vote by LAPTA BOD.
+Termination requires an affirmative two-thirds vote by Louisiana PTA Board of Directors.
 This is to be used with great discretion and much restraint.
-Contact LAPTA promptly.
+Contact LAPTA promptly at President@LouisianaPTA.org.